Best Practices10 min readMay 23, 2026

 To enable LinkedIn 2FA: Settings & Privacy → Sign in & security → Two-step verification → Set up.
 Select "Authenticator app" and scan the QR code with your preferred app (Google Authenticator, Microsoft Authenticator, or Authy all work).
 Save the recovery codes LinkedIn provides — store them in your password manager.
 You'll need these if you lose access to your authenticator app.

 After enabling 2FA, LinkedIn will show you a list of trusted devices that won't require the second factor on each login.
-Review this list and remove any devices you no longer use.
+Review this list and remove any devices you no longer use or don't recognize.

 Review Active Sessions and Connected Apps